MapInfo TAB and MIF/MID¶

 For any other projection: BOUNDS (-30000000 + false_easting, -15000000 + false_northing) (30000000 + false_easting, 15000000 + false_northing)

-Starting with GDAL 2.0, it is possible to override those bounds through two mechanisms.
+It is possible to override those bounds through two mechanisms.

 specify a user-defined file that contain projection definitions with bounds.
 The name of this file must be specified with the MITAB_BOUNDS_FILE configuration option.
 This allows users to override the default bounds for existing projections, and to define bounds for new projections not listed in the hard-coded table in the driver.
 The format of the file is a simple text file with one CoordSys string per line.
 The CoordSys lines should follow the MIF specs, and MUST include the optional Bounds definition at the end of the line, e.g.